-So the first thing I want to talk about is the size.
-Both devices are big devices and they are quite similar in size, overall.
+So the first lets talk about is the design.
+Both devices are big devices and they are quite similar in size.
 The iPhone does weigh a little bit more, but the Note 20 Ultra is a little bit taller.

 It’s a little bit taller because it does have a larger display 6.9 inches vs 6.5 inches and it’s also got much smaller bezels with a small punch out for the front facing camera.

 The iPhone 11 Pro Max does have those bezels with that notch.
-This is a design that we’ve seen on the iPhone X as well as the iPhone XS.
+This is a design that we’ve seen on the iPhone X as well as on the iPhone XS.
 The Note 20 Ultra does give you a much higher screen to body ratio.